bebound/bebound.github.io/content/posts/build-your-own-tiny-tiny-rss-service.md

 ```

-## APP recommendation {#app-recommendation}
+## App recommendation {#app-recommendation}

 [Reeder 4](https://reederapp.com) works great on my iPad.
 It's smooth and fast, and is worth every penny.

-If you want a free APP, I suggest [Fiery Feeds](http://cocoacake.net/apps/fiery/).
+If you want a free app, I suggest [Fiery Feeds](http://cocoacake.net/apps/fiery/).
 I stopped using it after ver 2.2, as it's so lagging.
 If this issue was fixed, I thought it was the biggest competitor for Reeder 4.
 For more alternative, read this article: [The Best RSS App for iPhone and iPad](https://thesweetsetup.com/apps/best-rss-app-ipad/).

 -   update 25-03-20: